The word 'bee' has natural connotations, is Manx Gaelic for 'food' and also means 'gathering of people to do something together'.

-It is all about enjoying local produce in a natural setting in a way that is safe, sustainable and inclusive for the community.
+It is all about enjoying local produce in a natural setting in a way that is sustainable, safe and inclusive.

 Tell me more...

-The Biosphere Bee Community Picnic will celebrate our community connections and natural environment whilst appreciating our Biosphere’s food, culture, creations and biodiversity.
+The Biosphere Bee Community Picnic celebrates our community connections and natural environment whilst appreciating our Biosphere’s food, culture, creations and biodiversity.
 Like our communities, every ‘Bee’ will be different.